Arnold Lobel

-Arnold Stark Lobel (May 22, 1933 – December 4, 1987) was an American author of children's books, including the Frog and Toad series and Mouse Soup.
-He wrote and illustrated these picture books as well as Fables, a 1981 Caldecott Medal winner for best-illustrated U.S. picture book.
-Lobel also illustrated books by other writers, including Sam the Minuteman by Nathaniel Benchley published in 1969.
+Arnold Stark Lobel (May 22, 1933 – December 4, 1987) was an American author and illustrator of children's books, including the Frog and Toad series (1970-79) and Mouse Soup (1977).
+He also authored Fables, a 1981 Caldecott Medal winner for best-illustrated U.S. picture book.
+Lobel also illustrated books by other writers, including Sam the Minuteman by Nathaniel Benchley.

 Biography

-Lobel was born in Los Angeles, California, to Lucille Stark and Joseph Lobel, but was raised in Schenectady, New York, the hometown of his parents.
-Lobel's childhood was not a happy one, as he was frequently bullied, but he did love reading picture books at his local library.
-He attended the Pratt Institute in Brooklyn.
+Lobel was born in Los Angeles, California, to Lucille Stark and Joseph Lobel, and raised in Schenectady, New York, the hometown of his parents, by his German-Jewish grandparents.
+Lobel was frequently bullied in his childhood and often read picture books at his local library.
+Lobel began drawing during a period of extended illness as a second grader.
+On the October 25, 1950 episode of Kukla, Fran and Ollie, Oliver J. Dragon presented "poems by Thomas Smith and drawings by Arnold Lobel from Schenectady."

+Lobel attended the Pratt Institute in Brooklyn.
 In 1955, after he graduated, he married Anita Kempler, also a children's writer and illustrator whom he'd met while in art school.
 The two worked in the same studio and collaborated on several books together.
-They had two children: daughter Adrianne and son Adam Lobel, and three grandchildren.

-Following college, Lobel was unable to support himself as a children's book author or illustrator and so he worked in advertising and trade magazines, which he did not like.
+They had a daughter, Adrianne, and a son, Adam, followed by three grandchildren.
+Lobel was unable to support himself as either a children's book author or illustrator and so he worked in advertising and trade magazines, which he openly disliked.

-In 1974, he told his family that he was gay.
+Lobel came out to family in the mid-1970s.
 In the early 1980s, he and Anita separated, and he moved to Greenwich Village.
+His partner Howard Weiner cared for him at the end of his life.
 He died of cardiac arrest on December 4, 1987, at Doctors Hospital in New York, after suffering from AIDS for some time.

+Lobel's children Adrianne and Adam have donated more than 600 of their father's artworks to the Eric Carle Museum of Picture Book Art.